 How to Care for Geranium Orion

-Most problems with Geranium Orion occur as a result of watering too much or too little.
-They need about 1 inch of water each week and even moisture is incredibly important for young plants that are not yet well established.
+Most problems with Geranium Orion occur due to watering too much or too little.
+They need about 1 inch of water each week, and even moisture is essential for young plants that are not yet well established.

 Water ground plants daily during spring and summer, providing more or less water depending on how hot and dry the weather is and how well your garden soil drains.

-Water container plants when the top 1 or 2 inches of potting soil feels dry to the touch.
+Water container plants when the top 1 or 2 inches of potting soil feels dry.
 Make sure all excess water drains from the containers.

 Fertilizer replenishes the nutrients in the soil around your Geranium Orion’s roots, helping it grow and blossom.

-Add a balanced, slow-release fertilizer to your garden soil or potting mix when first planing a Geranium Orion.
+Add a balanced, slow-release fertilizer to your garden soil or potting mix when planning a Geranium Orion.
 Fertilize every year after the last frost of spring has passed by applying balanced fertilizer pellets or liquid fertilizer to the top of the soil below the plant’s foliage.